Click here to view User Manual. ( Download User Manual as PDF )

 Land Cryosphere Ice sheets and ice shelves The understanding of the timescale of ice sheet response to climate change has changed dramatically over the last decade.
 Rapid changes in ice-sheet mass have surely contributed to abrupt changes in climate and sea level in the past.
 Link

-Land Cyrosphere Permafrost The properties of frozen ground react sensitively to climate and environmental changes in high-latitude and high-altitude regions.
+Land Cryosphere Permafrost The properties of frozen ground react sensitively to climate and environmental changes in high-latitude and high-altitude regions.
 This includes the temperature distribution in the permafrost layer and the depth of the overlying active layer where seasonal freezing and thawing occur.
 Changes in these quantities have important impacts on terrain stability, coastal erosion, surface and subsurface water, the carbon cycle and vegetation development.
 Link

-Land Cyrosphere Snow Snow refers to forms of ice crystals that precipitate from the atmosphere (usually from clouds) and undergo changes on the Earth's surface.
+Land Cryosphere Snow Snow refers to forms of ice crystals that precipitate from the atmosphere (usually from clouds) and undergo changes on the Earth's surface.
 Snow cover on the ground plays a significant role in the climate system due to its high albedo, heat insulation and contribution to soil moisture and runoff, thus an important variable in monitoring climate change.
 Link

 Land Biosphere Above-ground biomass Vegetation biomass is a crucial ecological variable for understanding the evolution and potential future changes of the climate system.
 Photosynthesis withdraws CO2 from the atmosphere and stores carbon in vegetation in an amount comparable to that of atmospheric carbon.
 Vegetation systems have the potential either to sequester more carbon in the future or to contribute as an even larger source.
 Depending on the quantity of biomass, vegetation cover can have a direct influence on local, regional and even global climate, particularly on air temperature and water vapour.
 Link